 Amazon ElastiCache is a web service that makes it easy to deploy and run Memcached or Redis protocol-compliant server nodes in the cloud.
-Amazon ElastiCache improves the performance of web applications by allowing you to retrieve information from a fast, managed, in-memory caching system, instead of relying entirely on slower disk-based databases.
-The service simplifies and offloads the management, monitoring and operation of in-memory cache environments, enabling your engineering resources to focus on developing applications.
+Amazon ElastiCache improves the performance of web applications by allowing you to retrieve information from a fast, managed, in-memory system, instead of relying entirely on slower disk-based databases.
+The service simplifies and offloads the management, monitoring and operation of in-memory environments, enabling your engineering resources to focus on developing applications.
 Using Amazon ElastiCache, you can not only improve load and response times to user actions and queries, but also reduce the cost associated with scaling web applications.

-Amazon ElastiCache automates common administrative tasks required to operate a distributed cache environment.
-Using Amazon ElastiCache, you can add a caching layer to your application architecture in a matter of minutes via a few clicks of the AWS Management Console.
-Once a cache cluster is provisioned, Amazon ElastiCache automatically detects and replaces failed cache nodes, providing a resilient system that mitigates the risk of overloaded databases, which slow website and application load times.
-Through integration with Amazon CloudWatch monitoring, Amazon ElastiCache provides enhanced visibility into key performance metrics associated with your cache nodes.
+Amazon ElastiCache automates common administrative tasks required to operate a distributed in-memory key-value environment.
+Using Amazon ElastiCache, you can add a caching or in-memory layer to your application architecture in a matter of minutes via a few clicks of the AWS Management Console.
+Once a cluster is provisioned, Amazon ElastiCache automatically detects and replaces failed nodes, providing a resilient system that mitigates the risk of overloaded databases, which slow website and application load times.
+Through integration with Amazon CloudWatch monitoring, Amazon ElastiCache provides enhanced visibility into key performance metrics associated with your nodes.
 Amazon ElastiCache is protocol-compliant with Memcached and Redis, so code, applications, and popular tools that you use today with your existing Memcached or Redis environments will work seamlessly with the service.
 With the support for clustered configuration in Amazon ElastiCache, you get the benefits of fast, scalable and easy to use managed service that can meet the needs of your most demanding applications.
 As with all Amazon Web Services, there are no up-front investments required, and you pay only for the resources you use.

 The in-memory caching provided by Amazon ElastiCache can be used to significantly improve latency and throughput for many read-heavy application workloads (such as social networking, gaming, media sharing and Q&A portals) or compute-intensive workloads (such as a recommendation engine).
 In-memory caching improves application performance by storing critical pieces of data in memory for low-latency access.
 Cached information may include the results of I/O-intensive database queries or the results of computationally-intensive calculations.